Get My Heart Together, Tom Petty Jesus

 “Thank you, please, but no,” I say when offered the soup.
 Dead people can’t eat in dreams, so it seems best that I don’t either.

 My dad is working the table and hasn’t quite made it to where I’m sitting, but I feel sure he’s seen me.
 He’s shaking hands and kneading shoulders and winking after his jokes, his winning manner.
-I’ve seen it a thousand times.
-It’s a gift.
 What does he care if a girl gang killed him?
-He’s running for mayor of heaven.

 “You can’t throw a stone at every dog that bites, you know?” he’s telling Tom Petty.
 “Amen?”

 My dead dad winks at the table and the table winks back.
 He winks at Tom Petty.
-Tom Petty Jesus winks.
+Tom Petty winks back.

 Bird Report

 April 25.
-My spirit animal in the locust tree.
 A cardinal staring at his reflection in the sliding glass door of my walkout basement.
-Twitchy with imagined insults.
+Twitchy and pacing.
+Imagined insults.